Ray LaMontagne: 2018: Part of the Light

 LaMontagne released his seventh studio album, Part of the Light, on May 18, 2018.
 The album is produced solely by LaMontagne.
 The first single released from the LP was "Such a Simple Thing', where those who purchased the album on LaMontagne's website received a stream of the live version of the track.
 LaMontagne commenced his "Part of the Light Tour" which kicked off May 27 at the Pacific Northwest Sasquatch Music Festival.

 2020: Monovision

 LaMontagne released his eighth studio album, Monovision, on RCA Records in 2020.

+2024: Long Way Home

+LaMontagne released his ninth studio album, Long Way Home, on August 16, 2024.